Hepatitis Testing Clinic Q&A

 Chronic, or lifelong, hepatitis infections are common among people who get infected with it.
 In the absence of treatment, chronic hepatitis can cause serious health problems, such as liver damage, cirrhosis, liver cancer, and even death.
 Testing is the only way to determine if you have hepatitis since people can live without symptoms.
 In order to receive life-saving treatment for hepatitis, it is important to get tested to find out if you are infected.
 The CDC recommends all adults receive a screening for hepatitis at least once.

 Hepatitis testing and treatment are available for patients in Downtown Long Beach at Reddy Urgent Care clinics, so contact us today and let us help keep your health in check at all times.
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, East Side CA, Huntington Beach CA, Paramount CA, and Los Altos CA.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, East Side CA, Paramount CA, and Los Altos CA.